 This post serves as an index for everything James Baldwin on this site.
-Along with Ray Charles, James Baldwin has forever, it seems, guided me along my professional life as an English professor, and these two have done as least as much for me as a whole person, emotionally and intellectually.
-James Baldwin has been a mainstay in my courses for 40 years, courses such as Black Literature, Multicultural Literature, Race-Ethnicity and the American Experience, and in writing courses like Style.
+Along with Ray Charles, James Baldwin has forever, it seems, guided me along my professional life as an English professor, and both have done at least as much for me as a whole person, emotionally and intellectually.
+James Baldwin has been a mainstay in my courses for over 40 years, courses such as Black Literature, Multicultural Literature, Race- Ethnicity and the American Experience, and in my writing courses as well.
 His exploration of the construction and consequences of race are, I believe, the most profound, personal, and searing ever articulated.
 And he is still vitally with us not only in his writings but in recent films like I am Not Your Negro (Oscar nominated for Best Documentary) and If Beale Street Could Talk (3 Oscar nominations, with Regina King winning for Best Supporting Actress).
 There’s also a streaming channel devoted entirely to him.

 For a while it seemed I couldn’t write anything without citing Baldwin.
 In “Miscegenation and Me,” I quote his heralding of a new world: “This world is white no longer, and it will never be white again.”
 And he’s always in my thinking, so that even when I’m introducing Chicago literature in my book Black Writing from Chicago, for example, I refer to him, even though he’s a son of Harlem.
 So does Carolyn Rodgers in her wonderful Foreword to my book.
 So do my students, months, years later.